aetherscry/ethics_fall2025_jackson/_pages/casestudy.md

 author_profile: true
 ---

-# Digital "Ownership"
+# Digital "Ownership" and Terms of Service

 Do you really own digital copies of games or software?
 (No, not really.)

+We'll be talking about gaming, ToS, Adobe's greed, and more.

 ## Overview | "DJ, what are you talking about?"

-This page will have some of the necessary background needed to understand what I'm talking about

-- What is a digital license?
-- What is the difference between a digital license and a physical good?
+Digital licenses are something almost all of us deal with.
+From buying a video game off Steam, to buying a Adobe Photoshop subscription.

+But do we really *own* the things we purchase?
+Do we get any say in our copies or licenses upon purchase?
+What does it even mean to have a license?

+This case study goes over a few areas of digital "ownership," and discusses the conversations we can have about the ethics around them.

 ---